5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/I2C_TrackPad_Patches/README.md

         	}
     }
 	```
-- **Corrected** the ``relevant content`` of the variables used when the original I2C device was disabled, so that they are logically related.
+- **Correct** the `relevant content` of the variables used when the original I2C device was disabled, so that they are logically related.
-- **Corrected** the ``relevant content'' of the operating system variable OSYS to make it logical.
+- **Correct** thw `relevant content` of the operating system variable OSYS to make it logical.
 - Exclude errors
 - I2C patch